• Skip to primary navigation

 So far we’ve gone to the aquarium and checked out the fish and sharks.

-And today we made this fun little feed the shark game.
+Today we made this fun little feed the shark game.

-It’s a color sorting game made from our free shark printable and some toilet paper rolls.
+It’s a color-sorting game made from our free shark printable and some toilet paper rolls.

-It’s a great shark activity for preschoolers!
+It’s a great shark activity for preschoolers and a fun summer craft for kids!

 They have tons of fun feeding the little sharks all while working on their colors and matching skills.